Quick Start

 3. Connect the engine bridge

-The IDE auto-deploys a small plugin into your project that enables live communication with the running editor.
+The IDE auto-deploys a plugin into your project that enables live communication with the running editor.

 Unity

-The plugin (Assets/Editor/GameDevIDEBridge.cs) is deployed automatically.
-Just open your project in Unity Editor and the bridge connects within seconds.
-Look for the green status indicator in the Project Panel.
+The plugin (Assets/Plugins/Editor/EngineForgeBridge.dll) is deployed automatically.
+Open your project in Unity Editor, wait for scripts to compile, and the bridge connects within seconds.
+Look for the green dot next to the Unity label in the chat header.
+Note: the bridge cannot operate while Unity is in Play mode.

 Godot

-The plugin is deployed to addons/gamedev_ide_bridge/.
+The plugin is auto-deployed to addons/engineforge_bridge/.
 You need to enable it once:

 1. Open your project in Godot Editor